barisiciv/msa3d/README.rst

     np.sort(glob.glob('/home/user/GO-2136/JWST/jw*rate.fits'))

-Parent directory in this example is ``JWST``.
+Parent directory in this example is ``JWST/``.
 The resulting folder structure would be:

 .. code-block::

-    JWST               # Parent directory
+    JWST/               # Parent directory
     │
     ├── reduction/     # Subdirectory of JWST
     │   ├── cubes/     # Subdirectory of reduction containing output cubes